On the day

 UK theory test day, step by step

 From the moment you arrive at the test centre to the moment you walk out with your printed result — here’s exactly what happens on UK driving theory test day.
-Total time from arrival to result is typically around 90 minutes: 15 minutes' early arrival, a 57-minute multiple-choice section, an optional 3-minute break, the 14-clip hazard perception test and the on-screen result.
+Total time from arrival to result is typically around 100 minutes (sometimes a little longer): you must arrive at least 15 minutes before your appointment for check-in, a short on-screen tutorial, the 57-minute multiple-choice section, an optional break of up to 3 minutes, the 14-clip hazard perception test (~20 minutes) and the on-screen result.

 You must arrive 15 minutes before your theory test starts.